kakaingalu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 file 12-combinations - prints all possible combinations of two letters, except oo.

 file 13-print_float - prints a number with two decimal places, followed by a new line.

+file 100-decimal_to_hexadecimal - converts a number from base 10 to base 16.

+file 101-rot13 - encodes and decodes text using the rot13 encryption.
+Assume ASCII.

+file 102-odd - prints every other line from the input, starting with the first line.

+file 103-water_and_stir - adds the two numbers stored in the environment variables WATER and STIR and prints the result.